Required Capstone Experience

 CAPSTONE PROJECT (HSV 4895)

 The capstone project provides students an opportunity to design and complete a project in health services.
 Only students who have completed at least one year of employment at a healthcare or health-related organization and have successfully applied for this option may select it.
 Students must complete a capstone experience application following the date guidelines for all capstone experiences.
-Students complete the project over one semester, usually at their current place of health care employment.
+Students complete the pre-planned project over one semester, usually at their current place of healthcare employment.
 This is typically the student's final semester of his/her undergraduate career.
-Student apply to the Capstone Project with the same Capstone Experience Application used for internships.
+Students apply to the Capstone Project with the same Capstone Experience Application used for internships.

-- The capstone project requires the student to conceive, plan and implement a special project in an area within the scope of healthcare services and sciences.
-Students usually work on this project at their place of employment, but not always.
+• The capstone project requires the student to conceive, plan and implement a special project in an area within the scope of healthcare services and sciences.
+Students usually work on this project at their place of employment unless approved by the internship coordinator.

-- Students will work under the supervision of an HSS onsite capstone project instructor.
+• Students will work under the supervision of an HSS capstone project instructor as well as in cooperation with their on-site supervisor.

-- If you have at least one year of healthcare experience and desire to take the capstone project course, you must complete the same capstone experience application as described about.
+• If you have at least one year of healthcare experience and desire to take the capstone project course, you must complete the same capstone experience application as all other students.
+This is through the Exxat Prism system after being invited based on your communication with program staff.
 The internship coordinator or graduate assistant will then discuss options with you after your application is complete.

 HEALTH AND HUMAN SERVICES INDEPENDENT RESEARCH (HSV 4890)